 I attended an NASM “live” personal training workshop in June and would highly recommend such a class to anyone taking the exam.
 Not only was it exciting and stimulating to be around other trainers and seasoned instructors, but it really crystallized many key concepts for me.
 Learning by book and video only is challenging, so being able to ask questions, see demonstrations, and get hands-on experience was extremely beneficial.

-By the time the date rolled around I was ready to get it done.
-I knew I was prepared – how much, that was the question.
+the date rolled around I was ready to get it done.
+I knew I was prepared – how

 I was very nervous the day of the exam and arrived at the independent testing center right on time.
 I wanted to do this now, ready or not.